pgagliar/Us_census_94_95/ReadMe.md

 ##5.
 Complete missing value:

-We can try to add more feature to our model to lower, to lower the bias.
+Maybe our model is to simple so we can try to add more feature to our model.
-So a new feature hispanic_simplified is created from hispanic_origin.
+New feature hispanic_simplified is created from hispanic_origin.

-The process to create 'hispanic_simplified’:
+The process to create 'hispanic_simplified’ is:<br />

-If a person has one of these condition, he has hispanic origins:
+If a person fills one of those conditions, he has hispanic origins:<br />

-hispanic_countries=[‘Mexico','Puerto-Rico','Ecuador','Guatemala','Nicaragua','Guatemala','Nicaragua','Cuba','Dominican-Republic','El-Salvador’]
+First let’s define hispanic_countries as [‘Mexico','Puerto-Rico','Ecuador','Guatemala','Nicaragua','Guatemala','Nicaragua','Cuba','Dominican-Republic','El-Salvador’]

+Conditions:<br />

 * c1: hispanic_origin is equal to ['Central or South American','Mexican (Mexicano)','Mexican-American','Other Spanish','Puerto Rican','Cuban','Chicano’]